 An attendant at the Mount Kepler Ski Resort who claims to have been abducted by aliens on November 15, 1988.

 - Alien Abduction: Claims to be a victim of one.

 - Conspiracy Theorist: Of course, considering the setting, his claims might not be entirely off the mark.

 - Small Role, Big Impact: Episode 29 implies that the aliens that abducted him were the D.O.M., and that his threats of violence against them helped them choose Kepler as the next location for the Gate to Sylvain.

 A group of local extreme-sports enthusiasts that have a long-standing disagreement with Jake Coolice.

 - All Bikers Are Hells Angels: Are treated with shades of this, despite their notable preference of dirtbikes over more typical biker gang mounts.
 Particularly clear when they show up at Amnesty Lodge in a mob wielding assorted baseball bats, rebar clubs, and chains.
 Aubrey even decribes them as being "Hell-bent for leather, violence-wise."

 - Ambiguous Gender: The leader, Hollis, is specifically described with gender-neutral words and they/them pronouns.

 - Broken Masquerade: Keith finds out about the monsters when he gets attacked by a goatman.
-He ends up revealing this to the rest of the group when the Shapeshifter attacks the Hornets in a bar.
+He ends up revealing this to the rest of the group when the Countenance attacks the Hornets in a bar.

 - Cape Busters: Following the massacre of a decent chunk of their gang in the fourth arc, the remaining members form a militia to hunt Abominations, attempting to oust the Pine Guard.